partha7978/TO-DO-APP-usingBootstrap/README.md

 ----20 may-----
 I have added the buttons to each lists.
 Later I'll be add the delete functionality to each list buttons.

+-21 may-
+Adding the delete functionality to each li buttons